 - Establish educational and incentive programs to encourage maximum employee participation.

-A district may seek an exemption from compliance if it has a population of less than 5,000 within its geographic boundaries and demonstrates to the TCEQ that compliance would work a hardship on the district.
+- A district if the district petitions TCEQ for an exemption and TCEQ finds that compliance would work a hardship on the district.

 Health and Safety Code 361.425